 - Completion of an accredited graduate-level Clinical Nurse Specialist Program.

 - Master’s degree in nursing with a clinical focus is required.

-- Population focused certification as a Clinical Nurse Specialist recognized by NCSBN
+- Adult or Family Population focused national board certification as a Clinical Nurse Specialist recognized by NCSBN

-- Current (RN) licensure to practice nursing in the State of Michigan is required.
+- Current (RN) licensure to practice nursing and CNS certification in the State of Michigan is required.

 - Recent experience in assessing, treating and evaluating patients typically cared for in the clinical area of hire, in a tertiary healthcare environment, including the use of devices (as applicable) and pharmaceutical treatment modalities is required